Analysis | 3 takeaways from the debate over impeaching Trump again

 “With only a week to go,” Rep. Tom Cole (R-Okla.) said, “the majority is asking us to consider a resolution impeaching President Trump and doing so knowing full well even if the House passes this resolution, the Senate will not consider these charges until President Trump’s term ends.”

-The top House Republican, Kevin McCarthy (Calif.) opposed impeachment but did say: “The President bears responsibility for Wednesday’s attack on Congress by mob rioters.
+The top House Republican, Kevin McCarthy (Calif.), opposed impeachment but did say: “The President bears responsibility for Wednesday’s attack on Congress by mob rioters.
 He should have immediately denounced the mob when he saw what was unfolding.”

 He and others even suggested censuring the president as an option (one House Speaker Nancy Pelosi (D-Calif.) has brushed off as too weak.)
 That reflects just how quickly the bottom has fallen out for Trump, though.
 A week ago, after the riots, McCarthy was among those who voted against seating Biden’s electors.